abdallahshaban557/genui/packages/genui_server/IMPLEMENTATION.md

 - **Logic**:
   1. The flow is a **streaming Genkit flow**.
-  2. It retrieves the `catalog` from the Firestore session cache using the `sessionId`.
+  2. It uses the `catalog` from the request to generate a system prompt for the LLM.
   3. It uses statically defined `addOrUpdateSurface` and `deleteSurface` Genkit tools with strict Zod schemas.
   4. It transforms incoming `UiEventPart` messages into descriptive text for the LLM.
   5. When the LLM calls one of these tools, the flow immediately `yield`s the `toolRequest` object as a chunk in the response stream.